Wireless Broadcast Gossip for Decentralized Drone Swarms: Success Probability, Contraction, and Optimal Aloha: Introduction

-We adopt a snapshot model appropriate for fast swarm-control loops.
+We adopt a quasi-static snapshot model appropriate for short control loops.
 Drone locations are modeled as a planar PPP of intensity $\lambda$, and time is slotted.
-In each slot, each drone transmits with probability $p$ using \emph{slotted Aloha}\footnote{Slotted Aloha is a random-access method where each node independently decides to transmit in each time slot with probability $p$.}.
-Slots are assumed short relative to mobility, so the geometry is effectively constant over the convergence horizon of interest.
-Each listening drone considers neighbors within a fixed range $R$ and attempts to decode one nearby broadcast.
-Because successful broadcast reception is inherently one-way, we introduce a lightweight \emph{matching} abstraction: the set of successful exchanges in a slot is implemented as a matching (e.g., via simple backoff and acknowledgments), so that each executed exchange becomes a symmetric pairwise averaging step.
-This ensures that the update preserves the global average and can be analyzed with standard disagreement measures (Section~\ref{sec:model}).
+In each slot, each drone transmits with probability $p$ using \emph{slotted Aloha}.\footnote{Slotted Aloha is a random-access method where each node independently decides to transmit in each time slot with probability $p$.} The geometry is treated as approximately constant over the short time window used to characterize one-step and short-horizon contraction; this approximation is most appropriate when the typical displacement per slot satisfies $v\Delta t \ll R$, where $R$ is the communication radius.
+For example, when \(R\) is on the order of tens of meters and the slot duration is in the millisecond range, the resulting per-slot displacement can remain small enough for the quasi-static approximation to be meaningful over short control windows.
+Each listening drone considers neighbors within range $R$ and attempts to decode one candidate broadcast.
+Successful decoding is determined by an interference-limited SIR rule, which is most relevant in dense short-range regimes where concurrent transmissions dominate receiver noise; in weaker interference regimes, a SINR model would be more appropriate.
+Likewise, Rayleigh fading is adopted as a tractable baseline and can be viewed as a conservative proxy relative to more LoS-dominated UAV channels.